Kerry says US climate setbacks are slowing work abroad - NewsBreak

 Kerry says US climate setbacks are slowing work abroad

-WASHINGTON — (AP) — U.S. climate envoy John Kerry said Friday that setbacks for President Joe Biden's climate efforts at home have “slowed the pace” of some of the commitments from other countries to cut climate-wrecking fossil fuels, but he insisted the U.S. would still achieve its own ambitious climate goals in time.
+U.S. climate envoy John Kerry said Friday that setbacks for President Joe Biden 's climate efforts at home have “slowed the pace” of some of the commitments from other countries to cut climate-wrecking fossil fuels, but he insisted the U.S. would still achieve its own ambitious climate goals in time.

 Kerry spoke to The Associated Press after a major Supreme Court ruling Thursday limited the Environmental Protection Agency's options for regulating climate pollution from power plants.
 The ruling raised the prospect the conservative-controlled court could go on to hinder other efforts by the executive branch to cut the country's coal, oil and gas emissions.
 It came after Democrats failed in getting what was to be Biden's signature climate legislation through the narrowly divided Senate.